horiapuscasu/test-chat2/README.md

 https://www.facebook.com/horia.puscasu.58/

-to refresh a facebook account to the first post in loop every 10 sec.-install greasemonkey addon for firefox https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/ New user script and put there
+to refresh a facebook account to the first post in loop every 10 sec.-install greasemonkey addon for firefox https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/ New user script and put there,if accidental more scripts try to uninstall those scripts

 setTimeout(function(){window.location.reload();},10000);